Didymoteicho railway station: Facilities

 The original station buildings are a beautiful example of late 19th-century railway architecture, but rundown and almost abandoned.
 A new station complex was built in 1970s adjacent to the original structure, with a ticket office and waiting rooms.
 As of (2020) the station is unstaffed.

 Services

 As of 2020, Didymoteicho is only serviced by four daily pairs of Regional trains Alexandroupoli–Ormenio, two of which are express services.

 Between July 2005 and February 2011 the Friendship Express (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking Istanbul's Sirkeci Terminal, Turkey and Thessaloniki, Greece) passed through Didymoteicho, but did not call at the station.

+As of October 2024 all services are run as a rail-replacement bus service.